mknx/smarthome/config.md

  *  minute: single value from 0 to 59, or comma separated list, or * (every minute)
  *  hour: single value from 0 to 23, or comma separated list, or * (every hour)
- *  day: single value from 0 to 28!, or comma separated list, or * (every day) Please note: you cannot use days greater than 28.
-Sorry
+ *  day: single value from 0 to 28, or comma separated list, or * (every day) Please note: dont use days greater than 28 in the moment.
- *  wday: single value from 0 to 6 (0 = Monday), or comma separated list, or * (every day)
+ *  wday: weekday, single value from 0 to 6 (0 = Monday), or comma separated list, or * (every day)

 <code>crontab = sunrise</code>
 Runs the logic at every sunrise.
-Or specify `sunset` to run at sunset.
+Use `sunset` to run at sunset.
-Furthermore you could provide:
+For sunset / sonrise You could provide:

-   * an horizon offset in degrees e.g. <code>crontab = sunset-6</code> For this option you have to specify your latitude/longitued in smarthome.conf.
+   * an horizon offset in degrees e.g. <code>crontab = sunset-6</code> You have to specify your latitude/longitued in smarthome.conf.
    * an offset in minutes specified by a 'm' e.g. <code>crontab = sunset-10m</code>
    * a boundry for the execution <pre>crontab = 17:00<sunset  # sunset, but not bevor 17:00 (locale time)
    crontab = sunset&lt;20:00  # sunset, but not after 20:00 (locale time)